danijel3/SparrowhawkTest/af/README.md

-# About the files in this filder
+# About the files in this folder

 These files were created by Google, for the SLTU 2016.
 I retrieved it from within the docker, available at: